chrizdee/Contao_NewsMetaDescription/README.md

 This Contao module enables you to set custom meta description for news items.

+**2019-09-18: Added field to set a custom page/meta-title for an news article**

 ## Installation
 1. Copy the folder */system/modules/news_metadescription* and all it's contents into *contao_root/system/modules/*
 2. Log in to the contao backend